-United Arab Emirates Economic GrowthThe economy should gain impetus this year, pillared by a sizeable fiscal stimulus aimed at infrastructure investment for Expo 2020, as well as business-friendly reforms which should attract foreign investment.
-Nevertheless, the evolution of OPEC+ output decisions will be key to the outlook, while lower global growth and a fragile real estate sector pose additional risks.
-FocusEconomics panelists expect GDP to increase 2.5% in 2019, which is down 0.1 percentage points from last month’s forecast, and 3.0% in 2020.
+United Arab Emirates Economic GrowthThe economy is projected to accelerate this year, driven by robust government spending related to infrastructure projects for Expo 2020, as well as some deregulation in the private sector which should support foreign investment activity.
+That said, OPEC production cuts, weaker global growth and volatile oil prices pose downside risks to the outlook.
+FocusEconomics panelists expect GDP to increase 2.3% in 2019, which is unchanged from last month’s forecast, and 2.9% in 2020.

 United Arab Emirates Economy Data

 5 years of United Arab Emirates economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 United Arab Emirates Facts